 Industry Analysis & Industry Trends

-Although growing demand for industry products has benefited the Computer and Packaged Software Wholesaling industry, the rise of the direct-sales model has dampened growth prospects for operators.
-Even though the economy has stabilized and strengthened and corporate profit has grown over the five years to 2016, industry revenue is estimated to decline.
-In the coming years, industry revenue will benefit from growth in unit sales of computer-related products brought on by continued economic recovery.
-Wholesalers will also benefit from computer manufacturers' increased productivity resulting from consolidations and technological innovations... purchase to read more
+Although growing demand for industry products has benefited the Computer and Packaged Software Wholesaling industry, the rise of the direct sales model has dampened growth prospects for operators.
+Even though the economy has stabilized and strengthened and corporate profit has grown over the five years to 2016, industry revenue is estimated to decline, as growing downstream demand has not been enough to offset lower per-unit prices and the shifting electronics supply chain landscape.
+Despite these negative trends, IBISWorld estimates that industry revenue will grow over the five years to... purchase to read more

 Industry Report - Industry Investment Chapter